ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 This will start the HTTP RPC interface on `http://localhost:8545`.

 We can verify that the interface is running by retrieving the coinbase address and balance using [curl](https://curl.haxx.se/download.html).
 Please note that data in these examples will differ on your local node.
-If you want to try these commands replace the request params accordingly.
+If you want to try these commands replace the request params in the second curl request with the result returned from the first.

 ```bash